 Max GreenfieldActorMax Greenfield was born on September 4, 1980 in Dobbs Ferry, New York, USA.
 He is an actor, known for New Girl (2011), The Big Short (2015) and The Glass Castle (2017).
 He has been married to Tess Sanchez since August 8, 2008.
 They have two children.More

 Peter GallagherActorPeter Gallagher was born on August 19, 1955 in New York City, New York, USA as Peter Killian Gallagher.
 He is an actor, known for American Beauty (1999), The O.C.
-(2003) and Burlesque (2010).
+(2003) and While You Were Sleeping (1995).
 He has been married to Paula Harwood since May 7, 1983.
 They have two children.More